Magnetron85/Advanced-radiology-mouse/readme.txt

 - Customizable gestures and actions

 ## Mouse Gestures
+Inspired and iterates on a solution provided by AHK user Cyl0n (https://www.autohotkey.com/boards/viewtopic.php?t=57037)

 The script recognizes various mouse gestures, which are generally designed to resemble the first letter of their intended action.
 Gesturing is activated with a middle mouse click and mouse manipulation.
 For example: